TYPE DESIGN INFORMATION PAGE last updated on Fri Nov 27 09:10:40 EST 2015

 Favorite fonts as listed by designers, with votes tallied:

 German highway, railway and industrial typeface that is based on strict specifications.
+It was used on German cars for license plates, as well as on German trains.
 Linotype writes: The abbreviation "DIN" stands for Deutsches Institut für Normung (The German Institute for Industrial Standards).
 In 1936, this standards committee settled upon DIN 1451 as the primary lettering style for use in the areas of technology, traffic, administration, and business.
 The committee chose a sans serif design because of its legibility, and because its forms are also easy to reproduce.
 This faces design was not foreseen to be used in advertisements or other "artistically oriented purposes," and there were disagreements about its aesthetic qualities.
-Nevertheless, the DIN face has been set everywhere in Germany since its adoption, especially on signs for town names and traffic directions.
+Nevertheless, the DIN typeface has been set everywhere in Germany since its adoption, especially on signs for town names and traffic directions.
 Over the decades, it has managed to make its way into advertisements, too, perhaps because of its ease of recognition.
 The contemporary font version of DIN 1451 has been adopted and used by designers in other countries as well, solidifying its world-wide design reputation.
 Try it out today for signage, magazine layouts, book covers, or flyers.
 DIN 1451s industrial heritage makes it surprisingly functional in just about any conceivable application.
 Poster by Federico Arguissein (2013).
 [Google] [More] ⦿

 Frenchman Marie Alfred Cornu proposed his famous Cornu spirals in 1874, also known as Klothoids.
 They have the desirable property that curves can blend smoothly into lines, much more so than Bezier curves can blend into straight lines.
 Bezier-based outlines thus exhibit the characteristic kinks.
 To avoid them, one has to resort to design by hand.
 This has annoyed the designers of FF DIN Round (Albert-Jan Pool, FontShop).
 Clearly, there is a need to broaden the palette of curves from which type designers can choose.
 The FF DIN Round designers "simulated" the klothoid by using more Beziers than normal, to trick the eye.